 The Action Plan acts as a guide to fulfilling the hopes and aspirations in the Waimea Inlet Management Strategy (2010).
 We applaud the efforts already being made, and are now taking the next step by securing commitment from individuals, groups and organisations who want to make the strategy’s objectives and outcomes become reality.

-The Action Plan has been formally endorsed by Tasman District Council and the Department of Conservation.
+The Action Plan has been formally endorsed by Tasman District Council, Nelson City Council and the Department of Conservation.

 The One Billion Trees Fund is committing more than $1 million to support the restoration of Tasman’s Waimea Inlet.
 Forestry Minister Shane Jones, alongside Agriculture Minister and local MP Damien O’Connor, made the funding announcement in July 2019, at a tree planting event at the Hoddy Estuary Reserve near Richmond.

 The Department of Conservation website includes information about restoration of the Waimea Inlet:

 The Waimea Inlet Forum was created as a result of the Waimea Inlet Management Strategy, and joins together the Tasman and Nelson councils, the Department of Conservation, and other statutory and non-statutory groups and organisations, businesses and residents who have an interest in and a commitment to the Waimea Inlet and its sustainable future.